NimbleStorage/container-examples/docs/DEVOPS_STORAGE.md

 # DevOps Storage
 *Reading time, about 2 minutes.
 External study not included*

-There aren't any particular storage paradigm (file/block/object) that is associated with DevOps.
+There aren't any particular storage paradigms (file/block/object) that are associated with DevOps.
 It's the implementation of the application and how it consumes storage that we vaguely may associate with DevOps.
-It's more of the practice of that the right security controls are in place and whomever needs storage resource are fully self serviced.
+It's more of the practice that the right security controls are in place and whomever needs storage resource are fully self serviced.
 Human or machine.

 ## Key Attributes
 These are some of the key elements of DevOps Storage.